-Mr. Africk is also a director of Transmedia Networks Inc. and Crown Central Petroleum Corporation.
-Mr. Robinson is also a director of CenterPoint All directors of the Company serve terms of one year or until the election of their respective successors.
-The Board of Directors held four regular and four special meetings during 1998.
-Each of the above Directors was in attendance at all regular and special meetings of the Board of Directors, except for Mr. Benton who was unable to attend one special meeting.
+$\,$ Mr. Africk is also a director of Transmedia Networks Inc. and Crown Central Petroleum Corporation.
+Mr. Robinson is also a director of CenterPoint Properties Trust.

+All directors of the Company serve terms of one year or until the election of their respective successors.
+The Board of Directors held six regular and six special meetings during 1999.
+Each of the above Directors attended at least 75% of the meetings held during 1999 by the Board of Directors and the committees of which he was a member.